To make a Test roll 1D20 and add appropriate bonuses to the roll. If the result is equal or greater than the Difficulty Rating the Test succeeds.

 Degree represents quality of success and severity of failure when making a Test.

 Meeting the Difficulty is a normal success.
 Roll your damage die, overcome an obstacle or gain an answer.
+Reaching a higher Test result increases the Degree.

-• Great and Doomed Effort increase Degree by an additional one
+• Great Effort increases Degree by one

 • In Opposed Tests count only the winners Degree